scottdillon1/Virtual_SCP_Academy/CAP/Part2 - Creating First CAP Project.md

     entity Category : IncidentsCodeList {}

-Once that code is in place and if your CDS Watch is still running, you should see the following:
+Once that code is in place and if your *cds watch* is still running, you should see the following:
 ![schemamod](Part2Images/SchemaWithAssociation.jpg)

 Again, you should be prompted with a pop-up box to open the service in a new window.
 (If not, refer to instructions at the top of page)